The Bear Us In Mind team

 Duchess of Richmond, Founding Patron

 Janet Richmond is a practising psychotherapist who has specialised in child bereavement for over 20 years.
 She is the long-standing President of Winston's Wish, and also works as a therapy supervisor.
-She lives in Goodwood, where she has recently started the innovative Health and Wellbeing Programme.
+She lives in Goodwood, where she has started the innovative Health and Wellbeing Programme.

 Julie Stokes OBE